Workspaces filter and configure various options to the app to create contexts for different activities in Drafts.

-Think of workspaces as a macros which apply a set of filters and options to the draft list.
-Workspaces are great to easily view a subset of drafts tagged for a particular project or context.
+Think of workspaces as a macros which apply a set of filters and options to the draft list, and app.
+Workspaces are great to easily view a subset of drafts tagged for a particular project or context, and also change the visibility of different attributes in the, or even change the app’s theme and selection action groups.

 Because workspaces save all display, sort, and filtering options, applying a workspace can completely transform the list display.